dr-leo/PyHyphen/README.txt

 New in Version 2.0

 The hyphen.dictools module has been completely rewritten.
-This was required by the switch from OpenOffice to LiberaOffice which does no longer support the old formats for dictionaries and meta data. these changes made it impossible to release a stable v1.0.
+This was required by the switch from OpenOffice to LibreOffice which does no longer support the old formats for dictionaries and meta data. these changes made it impossible to release a stable v1.0.
 The new dictionary management is much more flexible than the old one.
 There is now a registry for locally installed dictionaries.
 Each dictionary can have its own path stored in the registry.
 Each dictionary and hence Hyphenator can now be